sodadata/docs/soda-cl/soda-cl-overview.md

   </div>
   <div class="panel" id="two-panel" markdown="1">

 As a Data Engineer, you can write SodaCL checks directly in a `checks.yml` file, or leverage check suggestions in the Soda Library CLI to prepare a basic set of data quality checks for you.
-Alternatively, you can add SodaCL checks to a progrmmatic invocation of Soda Library.<br />
+Alternatively, you can add SodaCL checks to a progrmmatic invocation of Soda Library.
-*Requires Soda Library*<br />
-*Requires Soda Cloud*

 [Manually write SodaCL checks](#manually-write-sodacl-checks)<br />
 [Use check suggestions](#use-check-suggestions)<br />